CalebC44/github-portfolio/index.md

 Challenge: Be able to delpoy a secure web server, Apache or Nginx, in under 10 minutes for my CCDC team.

-Tools Used: Apache, Nginx, Graylogger,
+Tools Used: Apache, Nginx, Graylogger, ModSecurity (WAF), fail2ban, docker, docker=compose

-Result/Outcome: What did you learn?
-How successful was the deployment?
-Quantify the result if possible (e.g., "Reduced deployment time from 2 hours to 5 minutes," or "Successfully identified 5 common subdomain enumeration techniques").
+Result/Outcome: Reduced my typical 30 mintue deployment time down to under 10 mintues.

 ### 🔹 Automated Reconnaissance Tool
 Created a lightweight, modular reconnaissance utility written in Python, that takes a domain or an IP as input and returns an overview of the basic information.